 Location: Winston-Salem, NC – Wake Forest University Campus

 *Courses carry no secondary school or college credit.
-Upon completion of the program, an official Wake Forest University certificate of achievement will be awarded to all Biosciences and Engineering Institute participants.
+Upon completion of the program, an official Wake Forest University Certificate of Completion will be awarded to all Biosciences and Engineering Institute participants.

 What You’ll Experience

-- Basic Sciences (Biochemistry, Molecular Biology and Engineering)
+- Basic Sciences (Chemistry, Biochemistry, Molecular Biology, and Engineering)